Jump To Section

 - 7 Archetypal Narrative Arcs and Literary Examples

-- Step-by-Step Guide: How to Create a Narrative Arc in 4 Easy Steps
+- How to Create a Narrative Arc in 4 Easy Steps

 What Is a Narrative Arc?

-A narrative arc, also called a “story arc,” a “dramatic arc,” or just an “arc,” is the path the story follows.
-It gives a story a backbone by providing a clear beginning, middle, and end.
+Narrative arc, also called a “story arc,” a “dramatic arc,” or just an “arc,” is a literary term for the path a story follows.
+It provides a backbone by providing a clear beginning, middle, and end of the story.

-The narrative arc as we know it today was created by Gustav Freytag, a German novelist and playwright who closely analyzed ancient Greek writing and William Shakespeare’s five-act plays.
-As its name suggests, when plotted on paper, a typical narrative arc forms the shape of a pyramid or a hill.
-Learn more about Freytag and his five-act structure in our comprehensive guide on writing plot.
+The concept of narrative arc as we know it today was created by Gustav Freytag, a German novelist and playwright who closely analyzed ancient Greek writing, along with William Shakespeare’s five-act plays.
+As the term suggests, when plotted on paper, a typical narrative arc forms the shape of a hill or pyramid.
+(Learn more about Freytag and his five-act structure in our comprehensive guide on writing plot.)

-A traditional narrative arc has five elements.
-They are, in order:
+A traditional narrative arc has five elements, in the following order:

-- Exposition: the introduction to the story.
-The exposition offers background information to prime the audience for the rest of the story, including outlining the main character(s) (the “who”), setting (the “where”), and time period (the “when”).
+- Exposition.
+This is the reader’s introduction to the story.
+The exposition offers background information to prime the audience for the rest of the story, including introducing the main character(s) (the “who”), setting (the “where”), and circumstances or time period (the “when”).

-- Rising action: when conflict begins to ramp up.
-The rising action usually begins with what’s called an “inciting incident,” a.k.a. the trigger that puts the tension in motion.
-This is when the audience starts to see what the story is really about.
+- Rising action.
+This is when conflict begins to ramp up.
+The rising action usually begins with what’s called an “inciting incident”—the triggering event that puts the main events of the story in motion.
+This is when the audience starts to see what your story is really about.

-- Climax: the height of tension.
-Typically, the climax requires the main character to face the truth and make a choice.
+- Climax.
+This is the highest point of tension in your storyline, and often the point at which all the different subplots and characters converge.
+Typically, the climax requires the main character to face the truth or make an important choice.

-- Falling action: the result of that choice.
+- Falling action.
+This is what happens as a result of the protagonist’s decision.
 During the falling action, the conflict gives way to resolution.
-Loose ends are tied up and tension dissipates.
+Loose ends are tied up, and tension begins to dissipate.

-- Resolution: the conclusion of the story.
-The ending isn’t always happy, but it does close the loop and show how the tension affected the characters and the world around them.
+- Resolution.
+Also known as a denouement, this is how your story ends.
+The resolution of a narrative arc isn’t always happy, but it does close the loop and show how the events of the story have changed the characters and the world around them.

 What Is the Difference Between a Narrative Arc and a Character Arc?

 A character arc usually involves a character overcoming an obstacle and changing the way they see the world.
-When the narrative arc begins the descent down the pyramid into the falling action and the resolution, the character arc has its moment to shine; this is when a character asks for help, learns a new skill, makes a critical choice, and/or becomes more self-aware.
-Typically, only major characters have character arcs, though occasionally, minor characters can undergo this type of character development as well.
+When the narrative arc begins its descent down the pyramid into the falling action and resolution, the character arc has its moment to shine.
+This is when a character experiences a turning point by asking for help, learning a new skill, making a critical choice, and/or becoming more self-aware.
+Typically, only major characters have character arcs, though minor characters can undergo this type of character development as well.

 7 Archetypal Narrative Arcs and Literary Examples